localstack/docs/content/en/user-guide/aws/ecr/index.md

 ECR enables you to store, manage, and deploy Docker container images to build, store, and deploy containerized applications.
 ECR integrates with other AWS services, such as Lambda, ECS, and EKS.

-LocalStack supports Elastic Container Registry via the Pro/Team offering, allowing you to use the ECR APIs in your local environment to build & push Docker images to a local ECR registry.
+LocalStack allows you to use the ECR APIs in your local environment to build & push Docker images to a local ECR registry.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_ecr/), which provides information on the extent of ECR's integration with LocalStack.

 ## Getting started